Amtrak Accessible Rooms

-Amtrak accessible rooms are sleeping accommodations found on all overnight long-distance trains for passengers with mobility issues and their travel companions.
-These rooms allow passengers with mobility issues to enjoy the views during the day and sleep at night, and they offer other advantages over the other Amtrak sleeping accommodations.
+Amtrak Accessible rooms, also known as ‘H’ rooms, are available on all overnight long-distance trains for passengers with mobility challenges and their travel companions.
+These rooms provide a comfortable space to enjoy the scenery daily and sleep at night, offering unique advantages over other Amtrak sleeping accommodations.

-At night, the attendant will set up the lower berth or bed for the person who needs the room, and the travel companion will need to climb into the upper berth.
+At night, the attendant prepares the lower berth for passengers who require accessibility while their companion uses the upper berth.

-This article explains the benefits of Amtrak-accessible rooms so you can determine if they are the right fit for your next Amtrak adventure.
+This guide explores the benefits of Amtrak’s Accessible Bedrooms to help you decide if they’re the right fit for your next rail adventure.

 Which trains have Amtrak Accessible Rooms?